 The reaction quotient has the same algebraic form as Keq but the current concentrations nor specifically the equilibrium concentrations are used in calculations.

 Degree of Dissociation

 Degree of dissociation (ɑ) = No. of molecules dissociated/Total no.of molecules taken.

 If an equilibrium system is subjected to a change of any one of the factors such as temperature, pressure or concentration the equilibrium shifts in the direction that ends the annual effect of that change.

 Important conclusions of the principle are

 The increase of pressure of an equilibrium system shifts the equilibrium in the direction in which there is a decrease in volume.

-The increase of temperature favours the reaction which takes place with an absorption of heat.
-The effect of decrease in temperature is just the reverse of it.
+The increase of temperature favours the reaction which takes place with the absorption of heat.
+The effect of a decrease in temperature is just the reverse of it.

 When a substance is added its active mass increases.
 Hence the reaction will proceed in the direction in which the increase in active mass is used up.